YurPopov/qpa_final_project/README.md

 ## How to use functions from bio-application?

-1. Creating and filling database, you can use functions.
+1. Firstly, App creates and fills database, then you can use functions.

 2. Go to terminal and enter to go to bash in containter
 ```